mitchellh/nixos-config/README.md

 I'll sometimes do OAuth flows and stuff using FireFox in the VM.
 Most of the time, I use the host OS browser.

-**Do you have graphical performance issues?** Graphical applications can have framerate issues, particularly animation.
-I try to avoid doing any of this in the VM and only do terminal UIs.
-Terminal workflows have no performance issues ever.
+**Do you have graphical performance issues?** For the types of graphical applications I run (GUIs, browsers, etc.), not really.
+VMware (and other hypervisors) support 3D acceleration on macOS and I get really smooth rendering because of it.

 **This can't actually work!
 This only works on a powerful workstation!**
-I've been doing this for almost  2 years now, and I've developed [a lot of very real software](https://www.hashicorp.com/).
+I've been doing this since late 2020, and I've developed [a lot of very real software](https://www.hashicorp.com/).
 It works for me.
 I also use this VM on a MacBook Pro (to be fair, it is maxed out on specs), and I have no issues whatsoever.